LLNL/blt/docs/api/target.rst

 library and have headers that go along with them (unless it's a Fortran library).

-Header-only libraries are useful when you do not want the library separately compiled or are using C++ templates that require the library's user to instatiate them.
+Header-only libraries are useful when you do not want the library separately compiled or are using C++ templates that require the library's user to instantiate them.
 These libraries have headers but no sources.
 To create a header-only library (CMake calls them INTERFACE libraries), simply list all headers under the HEADER argument and do not specify SOURCES (because there aren't any).